geological-survey-of-queensland/share-data-with-gsq/gsq-userguides/s3-to-s3-gsq-userguide.md

 Attaching this policy in the GSQ account allows users in the GSQ Admin Role to copy objects from the *source* bucket to the *destination* bucket.

 1. Sign in to *destination* GSQ AWS account and change Role to the GSQ Admin Role.
-2. Create the following policy in the IAM Concolse (see [how-to](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html)).
+2. Create the following policy in the IAM Console (see [how-to](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html)).
 3. Change the value of the **SOURCE_BUCKET_NAME** and **DESTINATION_BUCKET_NAME**.
 4. Name the policy **Temp_S3_Sync_ddmmyyyy**.
 5. Enter in the description **Delete this policy on ddmmyyyy** where the date is today + 5 business days.